jezzsantos/queryany/samples/ri/README.md

 > We anticipate that there would probably be a separate project (and nuget package) for each implementation of the `IStorage<TEntity>` interface in your architecture. eg. one for SqlServer, one for Redis, one for CosmosDB, etc..

+## CarsApi.IntegrationTests

+Contains all integration tests for testing the API (and other layers).

+> Here we demonstrate testing API's by pre-populating data directly in the repository, as only an example of how to plug in different repository for testing.

+> Normally, however, we would populate the state of the API through the API itself, and erase all data through the repository layer.
+This removes the dependency to know how application data is actually persisted in a ny repository, since it could be spread across repositories.

+## Storage.IntegrationTests

+Contains integration tests for verifying various repository implementations

+## Unit test projects

+Contains all unit level tests for all components in the architecture, separated by component.

+> We anticipate that there would probably be a separate test project per assembly to test.

 ## Local Development and Testing

 You will need to: